Take Your Seat Banner

 Anxious friends worry about being a burden or forgotten.

-Avoidant friends prefer fewer, looser ties, you might not hear from them often, but when you do, it’s real.
+Avoidant friends prefer fewer, looser ties.
+You might not hear from them often, but when you do, it’s like no time had gone by at all.

-Disorganised friends crave closeness yet keep their guard up.
-They might swing between oversharing and ghosting!
+Disorganised friends crave closeness yet keep their guard up and change plans at the last minute.
+They might confusingly swing between excitedly oversharing one day and ghosting the next.

-An avoidant one may withdraw from conflict or feedback.
+An avoidant leader may withdraw or delegate tasks that involve conflict or feedback.

-A disorganised one might alternate between intense involvement and sudden disengagement.
+A disorganised one might alternate between intense involvement and sudden disengagement, and then nowhere to be seen.

 Things To Think About

-Which pattern sounds most like you when you feel threatened or rejected?
+• Which attachment pattern sounds most like you when you feel threatened or rejected?

-Who in your life helps you feel safe enough to relax and be open?
+• Who in your life helps you feel safe enough to relax and be open and honest?

-Do you tend to pursue, withdraw, or freeze when things get a bit intense?
+• Do you tend to pursue, withdraw, or freeze when things get intense?

 Optional challenge